yuandi42/dotfiles/README.md

 The second type of services are launched and supervised by `s6-svscan(1)` here.
 Systemd user instance cannot deal with those services as there can be only one systemd user instance for one user.
-A daemtool-inspired supervision tool (such as runit and s6), on the opposite, doesn't care who launch it and how many s6 processes are running.
+A daemontools-inspired supervision tool (such as runit and s6), on the opposite, doesn't care who launch it and how many s6 processes are running.